DipanshuCU/Hangman-Game-Project/README.md

 B. Replayability: The game offers a play again option, allowing users to restart after each round, enhancing user engagement.
 Challenge yourself to beat your previous score or try different word categories for a fresh experience.

 C. Modular Structure: The code's organization into functions improves readability and maintainability.
 Each component of the game is encapsulated within functions, making it easier to understand and modify for future enhancements.

+ERRORS IN VERSION 1 CODE:

+1. *No input validation for theme choice*: If the user enters a non-numeric value for the theme choice, the program will throw an error or produce unexpected behavior.
+You could add input validation to ensure that the theme choice is a number between 1 and 5.

+2. *Scoring calculation might be incorrect*: The scoring calculation in the calculatePoints function doesn't take into account the difficulty level chosen by the player.
+The function always uses the medium difficulty points regardless of the actual difficulty level selected.
+You could update the function to consider the difficulty level chosen by the player.

+ERRORS IN VERSION 2 AND VERSION 3 CODE:

+1. *Theme selection error handling*: If the user enters a non-numeric value for the theme choice, the program will not handle it gracefully and may throw an error.
+You could add input validation to ensure that the theme choice is a number between 1 and 5.

+2. *Difficulty selection validation*: Although the difficulty level is selected through numbers 1, 2, or 3, there is no explicit indication of the corresponding difficulty level (easy, medium, hard) in the input prompt.
+This could lead to confusion for the player, and it would be better to clarify the difficulty levels in the prompt.